McCarthy needs to pull off his most impossible balancing act yet | KRDO

 — The influence, power and future of ex-President Donald Trump, to whom McCarthy pledged fealty after correctly concluding that his standing in the Republican Party would not be dimmed by his attempt to steal the 2020 election and the day of horror when his supporters ransacked the US Capitol.
 Trump’s supporters in the House are pushing McCarthy to open an impeachment inquiry of Biden.
 It’s part of a wider attempt to weaken the president ahead of a potential rematch against the current Republican front-runner and to distract from Trump’s massive legal peril ahead of four criminal trials.

+McCarthy is expected to make a forceful pitch at a Thursday special conference meeting on investigations that opening an impeachment inquiry is the next logical step, sources familiar with the matter tell CNN’s Lauren Fox and Melanie Zanona.
+In recent weeks, McCarthy has privately told Republicans he plans to pursue an impeachment inquiry into Biden and hopes to start the process by the end of September, according to multiple GOP sources familiar with the conversations.
+While McCarthy has already publicly threatened to launch an inquiry if allegations from IRS whistleblowers hold up or if the Biden administration does not cooperate with requests related to House Republicans’ Hunter Biden probe, sources say that McCarthy has sent even stronger signals about his intentions behind closed doors.

-Yet McCarthy is in a difficult spot since he doesn’t appear to have the votes to open such a probe – despite warnings by radical members like Florida Rep. Matt Gaetz that his job is on the line if he doesn’t.
+Yet McCarthy is in a difficult spot since he doesn’t appear to have the votes to open such a probe, and a source familiar with the matter said he will not put anything on the floor until they know what the numbers are – despite warnings by radical members like Florida Rep. Matt Gaetz that his job is on the line if he doesn’t.
 The speaker is again likely to face a dilemma that caused him to make big concessions to hardliners when he won the job, including measures that make it easier to call for a vote to unseat him.
 Does he appease those members, led by Trump, to keep his job – even though doing so might not be in the longer-term interests of his party and even his country?

 — McCarthy’s capacity to cling to his majority will also depend on his ability to navigate the broad struggle at the center of Republican politics – between sometimes nihilistic forces epitomized by some members of the conservative House Freedom Caucus and other Republicans who worry that embracing such extremism will destroy the GOP’s electability among more moderate general election voters.
 The speaker surprised many of his critics by threading this needle in a showdown over raising the government’s borrowing authority earlier this year that defused a possible economic catastrophe.
 But a deal on spending he cut with Biden merely postponed his clash with his most hardline members, who are now demanding large reductions to expenditures outlined in the agreement.
 The confrontation could trigger a government shutdown in the coming months – a potential political headache for McCarthy heading into an election year.